finos/datahelix/examples/demoTradesSmaller/README.md

  - Example schema for trade list
  - This profile generates data that does not have any dependency between columns

-Since this profile uses an external file, it is not supported by the datahelix playground.
+This profile is not currently supported by the datahelix playground as it requires an external file.